-Paper What's assessed How it's assessed Questions Paper 1 (50% of final grade) Paper 2 (50% of final grade) Content from any part of the biology, chemistry or physics section of the specification may be assessed Written exam: 1 hour 30 minutes 90 marks Structured and open questions
+Paper What's assessed How it's assessed Questions Paper 1 (50% of final grade) Paper 2 (50% of final grade) Content from any part of the biology, chemistry or physics section of the specification may be assessed Three written exams.
+Each 1 hour 30 minutes.
+90 marks Structured and open questions